kevinwjin/BACON/README.md

 ```

 We cannot cluster the raw coordinate data, as it is sensitive to geometric
-transformations; therefore, we must convert the
+transformations; therefore, we must convert the raw coordinate data to
-raw coordinate data to compositional data by extracting the intrinsic
+normalized compositional data by extracting the intrinsic
 transformation-invariant shape features (interior
 angles and side lengths, both normalized to 1) that our model will be able to
 cluster.
 To do this, call `get_interior_angles()` and `get_side_lengths()`, and
-store the resultant interior angle and side length datasets into new matrices:
+store the resultant interior angle and side length proportions into new matrices:

 ```R
 angles <- matrix(nrow = x, ncol = k, byrow = TRUE)